mui/material-ui/docs/src/pages/guides/migration-v3/migration-v3-fr.md

   +<Divider variant="inset" />
   ```

+### Snackbar

+- [Snackbar] Match the new specification.

+  - Change the dimensions
+  - Change the default transition to from `Slide` to `Grow`.

 ### SvgIcon

 - [SvgIcon] Rename nativeColor -> htmlColor.
 React solved the same problem with the `for` HTML attribute, they have decided to call the prop `htmlFor`.
 This change follows the same reasoning.

   ```diff
   -<AddIcon nativeColor="#fff" />